 - One meta-analysis has reported that carotid endarterectomy is superior to endovascular treatment for short-term outcomes.
 However, stenting was associated with significantly fewer cranial nerve and myocardial complications.

-- However, one study has shown that angioplasty can be as effective as carotid endarterectomy over three years at preventing stroke, with similar major risks.
+- One study, however, has shown that angioplasty can be as effective as carotid endarterectomy over three years at preventing stroke, with similar major risks.

 Further reading & references